rahmatullah99/BloodPressureMonitor/README.md

 # BloodPressureMonitor

-An app that lets you log, track and analyze your blood pressure with related informations.
+An app that lets you log, track and analyze your blood pressure with related information.

 Technologies used - Android Studio, Room library, MVVM design pattern, Kotlin Coroutines, Viewmodel, View binding, etc.